 Do you wish that your cat had more of a varied diet?
 Perhaps you look at their endless bowls of cat food and think they must be bored with eating the same thing every day.
 The truth is that nutritionally complete cat food gives your feline friend everything that they need in terms of nutrients.
 But that doesn’t mean they can’t enjoy a bit of variety.
 The key is knowing what is—and what isn’t!— safe to feed them as a treat.
 So, what about potatoes?

 Potatoes are a starchy carbohydrate, which means they provide lots of energy as well as nutrients like iron, magnesium and potassium, and vitamins C and B6.

 Potato peel that is green, unwashed, and uncooked may contain high levels of the toxic compound solanine.
 Solanine is found naturally in potato peel as a deterrent to stop scavengers digging potatoes up and eating them.
-Since solanine is toxic to cats, it might give your cat vomiting or diarrhea.
+Since solanine is toxic to cats, it could lead to poisoning symptoms such as vomiting or diarrhea.
 If you think your cat might have eaten raw potato peelings, you should always contact your veterinarian immediately.

 Raw potato poses another risk.
-Larger chunks of raw potato will be hard for your cat to digest and may get stuck in your cat’s gut, potentially causing a blockage.
+Larger chunks will be hard for your cat to digest and may get stuck the gut, potentially causing a blockage.
 It is therefore very important that you never feed your cat raw potato, peeled or not.

 The method of cooking and seasoning is important.
 Fries, roast potatoes, or mashed potatoes with added butter have the potential to cause a stomach upset or even pancreatitis.
 Similarly, overly salty or spicy preparations are likely to irritate the gut.

 What about sweet potato?